domainsofapp/domainsofapp.github.io/_posts/2016-01-23-hello-world.md

 * Add Google Analytics
 * Add commenting features to the posts (e.g., Disqus)
-* Add advertisements so I can earn some income from this and make it my part-time job ;--)
+* Add advertisements or donations button so I can earn income from this, make it a part-time job, and spend more time on the site

 Finally, as the Internet is a fickle beast, please point out any broken links to me.
-Thanks for reading!
+Thanks for reading.